No-Rank Tensor Decomposition Using Metric Learning: Metric Learning Framework

 Let $\mathbf{x}_i = \text{vec}(\mathcal{X}_{:,:,\ldots,i})$ be the vectorized $i$-th mode-$N$ slice of the tensor.
 We learn embeddings $\mathbf{z}_i = f(\mathbf{x}_i)$ by constructing triplets $(a, p, n) \in \mathcal{T}$, where the \textit{anchor} ($a$) is a reference sample: $\mathbf{z}_a = f(\mathbf{x}_a)$, the \textit{positive} ($p$) is a semantically similar sample (e.g., from the same class): $\mathbf{z}_p = f(\mathbf{x}_p)$ and the \textit{negative} ($n$) is a semantically dissimilar sample (e.g., from a different class): $\mathbf{z}_n = f(\mathbf{x}_n)$.

-The model is trained to pull the anchor and positive together while pushing the anchor and negative apart, leading to an embedding space where semantic similarity is inversly proportional to the distance in embedding space.
+The model is trained to pull the anchor and positive together while pushing the anchor and negative apart, leading to an embedding space in which semantic similarity is inversely related to Euclidean distance.
 This triplet formulation provides a flexible framework for \textit{Semantic Structure Learning}, directly optimizing for similarity relationships rather than reconstruction error.